|

 RECOMMENDED FOODS:

-These are just our personal recommendations; we haven't
+These are just our personal recommendations; I haven't

-tried every brand, and our opinions are not infallible.
-But we can
+tried every brand and my opinions are not infallible.
+But at least I can

 one of their grain-free formulas.